 Who can witness a Separation Agreement in Ontario

 It is a common Question “Who can witness a Separation Agreement in Ontario?”
-A Separation Agreement must be witnessed by a person above the age of 18.
-As per the Legal Requirements and formalities to ensure a Separation Agreement is Legally valid and Binding on the parties it must be in Writing, signed by both parties and witnessed.
+A Separation Agreement must be witnessed by any person above the age of 18.

 Do I need to have a Lawyer to Witness a Separation Agreement in Ontario